nim-lang/website/jekyll/_posts/2017-05-17-version-0170-released.md

   of Nim will also require you to initialize all the fields of the type during object construction.
 For now, only a warning will be produced.
 - The Object construction syntax now performs a number of additional safety checks.
-When fields within case objects are initialiazed, the compiler will now demand that the respective discriminator field has a matching known compile-time value.
+When fields within case objects are initialized, the compiler will now demand that the respective discriminator field has a matching known compile-time value.
 - On posix, the results of `waitForExit`, `peekExitCode`, `execCmd` will return